 Presentation of Rotator Cuff Tendonitis

 To begin with, the symptoms are usually mild.
 The pain could be present at rest and worsened by activity.
 There may sudden pain with lifting and reaching movements pain triggered by raising or lowering the arm.
-Sports persons may report pain when using shoulder as in throwing or serving a tennis ball.
+Sportspersons may report pain when using the shoulder as in throwing or serving a tennis ball.

 The pain may also radiate the front of the shoulder.

-With progress of the condition, the pain may occur in night and there may be loss of strength and decrease in range of motion of the affected shoulder.
-Patient may find activities that require taking the arm behind the back, difficult.
+With the progress of the condition, the pain may occur in the night and there may be a loss of strength and a decrease in range of motion of the affected shoulder.
+The patient may find activities that require taking the arm behind the back, difficult.

-Range of motion should be examined.
-Patient should be examined for hyperlaxity.
+The range of motion should be examined.
+The patient should be examined for hyperlaxity.

 Tests For Impingement

-The examiner performs maximal passive abduction in the scapula plane, with internal rotation, while scapula is stablised.
+The examiner performs maximal passive abduction in the scapular plane, with internal rotation, while scapula is stabilized.

 This causes impingement of supraspinatus tendon against anterior inferior acromion.

-With patient sitting, the the arm and elbow is flexed at to 90°, supported by the examiner.
+With patient sitting, the elbow is flexed at to 90°, supported by the examiner.
 The examiner then stabilizes proximal to the elbow with their outside hand and with the other holds just proximal to the patient’s wrist.
-It is then quickly move the arm into internal rotation Pain and a grimacing facial expression indicate impingement of the supraspinatus tendon, and this is a positive Hawkins-Kennedy impingement sign.
+He then quickly moves the arm into internal rotation Pain and a grimacing facial expression indicate impingement of the supraspinatus tendon, and this is a positive Hawkins-Kennedy impingement sign.

 10 mL of a 1% lidocaine solution into the subacromial space and then repeats the tests for the impingement sign.
 Reduction of pain constitutes a positive impingement test result.